dgbkn/automatic-Udemy-Enroller/README.md

 enrolling you to Udemy courses.
 After it has enrolled you to courses from the first page, it then moves to the next site page and the cycle continues.

-- Stop the script by pressing ctrl+c in terminal to stop the enrollment process.
+- Stop the script by pressing ctrl+c in terminal to stop the enrollment process (in workflow by canceling it).

 ---